na-talia/git-test/README.md

 This command deletes the file from your working directory and stages the deletion.

-Git Rm Command - Git Commands - Edureka git log
+Git Rm Command - Git Commands
+git log

 Usage: git log

 This command is used to list the version history for the current branch.

-Git Log Command - Git Commands - Edureka
+Git Log Command - Git Commands

 Usage: git log –follow[file]

 This command lists version history for a file, including the renaming of files also.

-Git Log Command - Git Commands - Edureka git show
+Git Log Command - Git Commands git show

 Usage: git show [commit]